Photo and Video Credits: Brad Byarski, Aaron Dawson and Project EverGreen

 “Parks play a vital role in the health and well-being of youth and adults alike; a fact never more evident than during the pandemic.
 Connecting people to their parks enhances social well-being, relationships and environmental health,” said Code.
 “Together with Rocket Community Fund’s generous grant and in collaboration with the City of Detroit, local businesses and the residents of Piety Hill, we can create a healthy, thriving park for generations to come.”

-Additional sponsors and supporters of the project include Magna/Magna Seating, Premier Group Associates, PEA Group, The Davey Tree Expert Co. and Green Acres Tree Farm, Inc. & Re-Tree, LLC.
+Additional sponsors and supporters of the project include the Ralph C. Wilson, Jr. Legacy Funds of the Community Foundation for Southeast Michigan, Magna/Magna Seating, Premier Group Associates, PEA Group, The Davey Tree Expert Co. and Green Acres Tree Farm & Re-Tree, LLC.

 Green spaces are important to Detroit for several reasons:

 - Environmental benefits: Green spaces can help reduce air pollution, absorb carbon dioxide, and reduce the urban heat island effect.
 They also provide habitats for wildlife and help maintain biodiversity.